JineshPatel1/JineshPatel1/README.md

 ### Hi there I am [Jinesh](https://jineshkumar.com)<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 <br/>
 Aspiring Cloud Architect and DevOps Engineer.
-I share some projects that I worked on.
+I share some projects that I worked on.<br/>
 Note : Not all Projects are mine.
 I work on them to Learn, Improve and CI/CD DevOps Practices.

 Thanks for Stopping by.
 Check out my Twitter for more Cloud stuff.